Maurice Agis

-Maurice Agis (7 December 1931 – 12 October 2009) was a British sculptor and artist whose Dreamspace projects drew the involvement and work of various schools and art institutions all over Britain.
+Maurice Agis /'eɪgɪs/ (7 December 1931 – 12 October 2009) was a British sculptor and artist whose Dreamspace projects drew the involvement and work of various schools and art institutions all over Britain.
 His disillusionment with galleries and museums led him to create his signature "interactive works" in the 1960s.

 In July 2006, he came to wider attention after his work, Dreamspace V, came loose from its moorings in a park in Chester-le-Street, killing 2 people and injuring 13 others.
 In February 2008, he was charged with manslaughter over the Chester-le-Street incident.
 During the course of his trial, Agis vowed to never again make such large works.

 Biography

 Agis was born in east London in 1931.
 Between 1950 and 1962, he studied painting and sculpture at Saint Martin's School of Art in London before going onto postgraduate works on De Stijl at the Dutch Ministry of Education in 1967.

 His disillusionment with art galleries led to his collaboration with Peter Jones to create Spaceplace, the first of many "abstract walk-through spaces".
 Spaceplace was installed at the Museum of Modern Art, Oxford, in 1966 and the next year at the Stedelijk Museum, Amsterdam.
 Agis used the abilities of his art students while teaching at various installations between 1962 and 1973 (though the larger pieces were later manufactured overseas in countries such as Vietnam before being linked together in Britain).

 After collaborating for 20 years, Agis and Jones went their separate ways.
 Agis's first solo project was Colourspace, which he presented for the first time in London in 1980 and later exhibited in Los Angeles and Brisbane, extending his profile.
 When Colourspace was exhibited in the German seaside town of Travemünde in July 1986, it lifted off the ground, injuring five people.

 When constructing his works, Agis would often involve local schools in the areas where the work would be displayed.

 Agis died on 12 October 2009, in Spain.